Greek finance minister says resigns to clear path to aid deal

 With relations already frosty, Varoufakis infuriated Greece's European partners last week when he accused creditors of using "terrorism" against the Greek people to intimidate them into accepting more austerity.

-In a statement, Varoufakis said he had been "made aware" that some members of the euro zone did not want him to attend meetings of finance ministers, and his absence was "an idea the prime minister judged to be potentially helpful to him in reaching an agreement".
+In a statement, Varoufakis said he had been "made aware" that some members of the euro zone considered him unwelcome at meetings of finance ministers, "an idea the prime minister judged to be potentially helpful to him in reaching an agreement".

 "For this reason I am leaving the ministry of finance today."